Virdhawal Khade: Asian Games

 Khade won a bronze medal in the 50m Butterfly event at the 16th Asian Games, ending a 24-year wait for Indian swimming.
 Sachin Nag was the first Indian to win a swimming gold medal in 1951 Asian games held in New Delhi.

 At the 2018 Asian Games, Khade participated in 50m Butterfly, 50m Freestyle, and 4 × 100 m Freestyle Relay.
 Khade finished 4th in the 50m Freestyle event, missing bronze medal by 0.01 seconds.
-Khade also reached finals in the 4 × 100 m Freestyle relay where the Indian team broke national record in morning heats and finished 8th in finals.
+Khade also reached the finals in the 4 × 100 m Freestyle relay where the Indian team broke national record in morning heats and finished 8th in finals.

 South Asian Games

-Khade won gold medal in 50m Butterfly and silver in 50m Freestyle event at the 2016 South Asian Games.
+Khade won a gold medal in the 50m Butterfly and silver in the 50m Freestyle event at the 2016 South Asian Games.

-He won silver medal in the 50m Freestyle at 2019 South Asian Games.
+He won a silver medal in the 50m Freestyle at the 2019 South Asian Games.

 Asian Age-group Championships

 Khade won gold medals in 50m Freestyle event and 4 × 100 m Freestyle relay at Asian Age-group Championships 2015.